Acknowledgement of Country

 This Guide is designed for any frontline worker or community member who is seeking practical guidance on how to identify and respond to cases of forced marriage in Australia.
 After reading this Guide, frontline workers will:

-Keeping up-to-date: In the future, there may be fundamental changes to the way people affected by forced marriage can access support, as well as the kinds of support available to them.
-We will update this Guide on a regular basis, but if you are supporting someone affected by forced marriage, we encourage you to contact My Blue Sky / Anti-Slavery Australia for up-to-date advice and information.
+Keeping up-to-date: There can sometimes be significant policy changes around forced marriage, including in the supports available.
+We update this Guide on a regular basis, but if you are supporting someone affected by forced marriage, we encourage you to contact My Blue Sky / Anti-Slavery Australia for up-to-date advice and information.

 d.
 About My Blue Sky and Anti-Slavery Australia